aaronweaver/docker-DefectDojo/readme.md

 ## Building

-If you would like to build the docker file and test it out with more debugging then run:
+If you would like to build the docker file and test it out with debugging then run:

-`docker-compose -f docker-compose-dev.yml build`
+<pre>docker-compose -f docker-compose-dev.yml build</pre>

 Then:

-`docker-compose -f docker-compose-dev.yml up`
+<pre>docker-compose -f docker-compose-dev.yml up</pre>

 ## Contributors